Search

 Similar excitement happened a few years later for Fortnite, a multiplayer online game that shares several concepts with the metaverse without actually being part of it (especially in terms of interoperability where real world and virtual world are mixed sometimes, as proven by holding concerts by popular artists like Ariana Grande in the world of Fortnite universe).

 Other games also approach the idea of metaverse.
 Roblox, for example, is a platform for many individual games connected to a wider ecosystem.
-From its part, Unity, a 3D development platform, is investing in the “digital twins” (digital copies of the real world) and the graphics society Nvidia is building its “Omniverse” that it describes as a permanent platform for connecting virtual 3D worlds.
+For its part, Unity, a 3D development platform, is investing in the “digital twins” (digital copies of the real world) and the graphics society Nvidia is building its “Omniverse” which it describes as a permanent platform for connecting virtual 3D worlds.

 Other applications on the horizon

-However, the games represent only a tiny part of the anticipated potential of the metaverse: traveling to all the corners of the world (what would you say about a trip in a canoe in the Amazon River, without mosquitoes?), planning (and visiting) your new residence before even it is even built, viewing the human body organs from inside, are also possible applications for the metaverse.
-It is not true to say no human activity field that would not be susceptible to adaptation in the virtual reality: education, entertainment, commerce, manufacture, and so on.
+However, the games represent only a tiny part of the anticipated potential of the metaverse: traveling to all the corners of the world (what would you say about a trip in a canoe in the Amazon River, without mosquitoes?), planning (and visiting) your new residence before it is even built, and viewing the human body organs from inside, are also possible applications for the metaverse.
+It is not true to say no human activity field that would be susceptible to adaptation in virtual reality: education, entertainment, commerce, manufacturing, and so on.

 Augmented reality, virtual reality and mixed reality